goodlinks/goodlinks.io/index.md

 know about this new project!

-**GoodLinks is an eCommerce content marketing outreach service, with a mission of creating high-paying jobs for inner city youth.**
+**GoodLinks is an eCommerce content marketing outreach service, with a mission of creating high-paying jobs for inner-city youth.**

 ---

-While eCommerce is a massive growth industry, the economy at large is struggling, and, in many places inner city youth unemployment is up to 50% or 60%.
+While eCommerce is a massive growth industry, the economy at large is struggling, and, in many places inner-city youth unemployment is up to 50% or 60%.

 This is a massively untapped pool of talent, that many times doesn't have access to great educational resources, but nevertheless has the raw intelligence,